newtown-trade/newtown-website/README.md

 2. `pip install virtualenv` for a virtual environment.

-3. `cd` into the repo, and `pip install -r requirements.txt` to get all dependencies. (includes touhou)
+3. `cd` into the repo, and `pip install -r requirements.txt` to get all dependencies. (includes django) **Sass** is an additional dependency that is not covered by `pip`.
+Please install it via the way you please.

 4. Run `python manage.py migrate` to generate database tables.